moby/moby/docs/installation/windows.md

 ## Uninstallation

-You can uninstall Boot2Docker using Window's standard process for removing programs.
+You can uninstall Docker Toolbox using Window's standard process for removing programs.
 This process does not remove the `docker-install.exe` file.
 You must delete that file yourself.

-## References
+## Learn more

-If you have Docker hosts running and if you don't wish to do a Boot2Docker installation, you can install the docker.exe using unofficial Windows package manager Chocolately.
-For information on how to do this, see [Docker package on Chocolatey](http://chocolatey.org/packages/docker).
+You can continue with the [Docker User Guide](/userguide).
+If you are interested in using the Kitematic GUI, see the [Kitermatic user guide](/kitematic/userguide/).